CaspervanWetten/DataDetectives/README.md

 Clicking on a country in the choropleth while downloading/preparing the new datasets *may* trigger an error requiring a complete restart.
 This behaviour is inconsistent, and varies wildly between machines (doesn't happen at all on some machines, happens semi-frequently on others).

+The database calls the pipeline if the CSV population fails, and the CSV if the pipeline population fails.
+If both of these fail, it will be stuck in an infinite loop causing a recursion error.
+So far, this has never happened, but it is a theoretical issue.

 ## Installation and Usage

 Setting up and running the DataDetectives Dashboard is a straightforward process: